iSpeakNerd/poap-invites-frame/README.md

 ## POAP Invites Frame
 Create an invite frame to add users to a channel on Farcaster from a POAP event.

-This project uses [frog.fm](https://frog.fm) in Nextjs to create and host the frame server, fetches POAP data from [poap.tech](https://poap.tech), and finds fc users using [Neynar SDK](https://docs.neynar.com).
+This project uses [frog.fm](https://frog.fm) in Nextjs to create and host the frame server, fetches POAP data from [poap.tech](https://poap.tech), and finds Farcaster users using [Neynar SDK](https://docs.neynar.com).
 Created at Devcon 2024.

-Uses [cast-intent](https://github.com/iSpeakNerd/cast-intent) as `WarpcastUrlBuilder` to cast final frame into channel.
+Uses [cast-intent](https://github.com/iSpeakNerd/cast-intent) as `WarpcastUrlBuilder` to create frame cast in Farcaster channel.

 ---
 ---

 ## Using this repository
 Follow app logic in [`main.ts`](https://github.com/iSpeakNerd/poap-invites-frame/blob/main/main.ts)

 ![5cfd212a9e4d6a2b06c8828f5ef3c6e0](https://github.com/user-attachments/assets/2a3ba47c-a345-46d2-8c42-f468255394c1)